 Assortment optimisation algorithms balance customer and commercial objectives.
 Meanwhile, recommendation engines serve online customers with curated assortments.

-Who tell sell them to.
+Who to sell them to.

 AI can help create a rich understanding of a customer base, including their loyalty and needs.
 It can also help provide relevant customer experiences using segmentation, customer lifetime value and intelligent audiences.

 How to sell them.

 AI can help inform us of a customer’s channel and communication preference, or what promotional mechanisms are really effective.